SelectQueryBuilder

 If you passed a client to createClickHouseDB({ client }), that client is

 used by default.
-You can pass a different client per call if you need to:
+You can override it per call and pass driver-level execution

 const rows = await db